 - 3 Tablespoons (45ml) canola or vegetable oil

-I like to mix the wet ingredients in a blender.
+- I like to mix the wet ingredients in a blender (I love the one that is linked!).
 This guarantees a smoother batter and breaks down the pumpkin.
 This is especially necessary if you are using fresh pumpkin puree.
 Add the pumpkin, brown sugar, egg, oil, and whole milk to a blender and blend on high for 45 seconds until combined.
 Alternatively, you may whisk by hand or use a hand mixer.
-Blender is best.

-Keep pancakes warm in a preheated 200F degree oven until all pancakes are cooked.
+- Keep pancakes warm in a preheated 200°F (93°C) oven until all pancakes are cooked.
 Serve immediately with your favorite pancake toppings.
 Pancakes taste best right after they are made.
 Pancakes freeze well, up to 2 months.

 Here are a lot more pumpkin recipes.

 Including pumpkin chocolate chip cookies. (!!)

 Some of the links above are affiliate links, which pays me a small commission for my referral at no extra cost to you!
 Thank you for supporting Sally’s Baking Addiction.